arturdryomov/talks/2018-05-26-kotlin-max-payne/slides.md

 # Assemble :clock9:

-* Coming from Java? +:one: build step.
+* Coming from Java? +1 build step.
-* Use annotation processing? +:one: build step.
+* Use annotation processing? +1 build step.
 * Just remember you are doing it :100: times per day.

 ---